Dechrissen/poke-solus-rgb/docs/INSTALL.md

 Then follow the [rgbds install instructions](https://rgbds.gbdev.io/install#pre-built) for Windows with Cygwin to install `rgbds 0.7.0`.

+> [!NOTE]
-_Note_: If you already have an installed `rgbds` older than 0.7.0, you will need to update to 0.7.0.
+> If you already have an installed `rgbds` older than 0.7.0, you will need to update to 0.7.0.
 Ignore this if you have never installed `rgbds` before.
 If a version newer than 0.7.0 does not work, try downloading 0.7.0.

 Now open the Cygwin terminal and enter the following commands.